-The consolidated entity operates in Australia and Singapore.
-The Singapore operation is not material to the consolidated entity and has no material impact on the calculation of the ETR.
+The consolidated entity operates in Australia, USA and Singapore.
+The USA and Singapore operations are not material to the consolidated entity and have no material impact on the calculation of the ETR.

 Explanation of variance to the legislated 30% tax rate